snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-custom-models/index.md

 As the code base for your custom incremental models evolves, you will likely need to replay events through a given model.
 In order to do this you must:

 1. Manually drop the table(s) from your custom model(s) in your database (you may wish to simply rename them until the back-fill is completed in case of any issues).
-2. Remove the models from the manifest table (See the [Complete refresh](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-operation/index.md#complete-refresh-of-snowplow-package) section for an explanation as to why), this can be achieved either by:
+2. Remove the models from the manifest table (See the [Complete refresh](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-operation/full-or-partial-refreshes/index.md#complete-refresh-of-snowplow-package) section for an explanation as to why), this can be achieved either by:
    1. *(Recommended)* using the `models_to_remove` variable at run time
     ```bash
     dbt run --select +snowplow_<package>_custom_incremental_model --vars '{snowplow__start_date: "yyyy-mm-dd", models_to_remove: snowplow_<package>_custom_incremental_model}'
     ```
     2. *(High Risk)* manually deleting the record from the `snowplow_<package>_incremental_manifest` table.

-By removing the `snowplow_<package>_custom_incremental_model` model from the manifest the <package\> packages will be in [State 2](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-incremental-logic/index.md#state-3-models-out-of-sync) and will replay all events.
+By removing the `snowplow_<package>_custom_incremental_model` model from the manifest the <package\> will be in [State 2](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-incremental-logic/index.md#state-2-new-model-introduced) and will replay all events.

 :::tip